Self-hosting

 Use the /health and /ready endpoints to configure health checks or probes.

-• /ready: Returns an HTTP 200 response once indexing progress has reached realtime across all chains.
-During the historical backfill, the endpoint returns an HTTP 503 response.
+/health: Returns status code200immediately after the process starts./ready: Returns status code200once indexing progress has reached realtime across all chains.
+During the backfill, this endpoint returns status code503.

 Crash recovery